The question of I'm doing Whole30 "Do I Need to Start Over" comes up quite frequently with Whole30iers, even though the rules are very clear.

 Others feel a sense of defeat even before they begin the program.

 But there is hope!
-Your best line of defense is to ensure that you have the support you need to meet your goal.
+Your best line of defense is to ensure that you have the support you need to meet your goal and that you have a Whole30 plan in place.

 There are a ton of Whole30 Support Groups that will keep you accountable and provide you with the support you need.